 The Collide-o-scope of Philanthropy: Old Patterns shifting to meet new Challenges

 But there was another side to the rather self-congratulatory Stockholm gathering that went largely unrecognised.
-Meagrely endowed Community foundations, tentative Eastern European citizens’ initiatives, philanthropy that spoke in terms of inclusion, participation and rights struggled to find a place on an already crowded agenda.
+Meagrely-endowed community foundations, tentative eastern European citizens’ initiatives, philanthropy that spoke in terms of inclusion, participation and rights struggled to find a place on an already crowded agenda.
 Money still talked in carefully modulated tones; all too often gracious but cautious.
-The more belligerent outsiders muttered about the feudal warlords of philanthropy, while slipping readily into tipping the forelock or acting the courtier.
+The more belligerent outsiders muttered about the feudal warlords of philanthropy, while slipping readily into tugging the forelock or acting the courtier.

 If European philanthropy is to lead by example it needs to address growing xenophobia (specifically Islamophobia and anti-Semitism) and popular alienation.
-Recent research commissioned by The Social Change Initiative (www.thesocialchangeinitiative.org) highlights the cultural, political and economic fault-lines in Germany, France, Italy, Greece and Ireland that place refugees and migrants as the nemesis of public anxieties.
+Recent research commissioned by The Social Change Initiative highlights the cultural, political and economic fault lines in Germany, France, Italy, Greece and Ireland that place refugees and migrants as the nemesis of the public.
 The appalling treatment of George Soros and the Open Society Foundations in Hungary is more than a canary in the coalmine, reminding us of how quickly political developments can outpace carefully commissioned research, analysis and deliberation.
 The work of activist-research organisations such as Hope Not Hate in the UK, need to be resourced to track right-wing extremism, while an infrastructure of value-driven community organising needs to work with alienated communities to build progressive solidarity.